Formulae in noncommutative Hodge theory: Hochschild invariants of categories

-\begin{rmk} Observe that this is a different definition of the opposite $A_\infty$ category from that given in \cite[Section 1a]{Seidel2008}.
-It was verified in \cite[Appendix A]{Sheridan2011} that there is an isomorphism $\EuF(X,\omega)^{op} \cong \EuF(X,-\omega)$ for the exact Fukaya category $\EuF$ (actually, the opposite category there was defined to have $A_\infty$ structure maps $-\mu^*_{op}$; but that is isomorphic to the version given here by the strict $A_\infty$ functor sending $x \mapsto (-1)^{|x|'}$).
+\begin{rmk} This is a different definition of the opposite $A_\infty$ category from that given in \cite[Section 1a]{Seidel2008} (i.e., the two definitions give non-equivalent $A_\infty$ categories in general).
+It was verified in \cite[Appendix B]{Sheridan2017} that there is an isomorphism $\EuF(X,\omega)^{op} \cong \EuF(X,-\omega)$ for the exact Fukaya category $\EuF$.
 We take this as evidence that this definition of the opposite category is most relevant for Fukaya categories.
 We thank Seidel for drawing our attention to this difference. \end{rmk}